awesome-pro/neon-website/content/docs/guides/integrations.md

 <a href="/docs/guides/cloudflare-hyperdrive" title="Cloudflare Hyperdrive" description="Use Neon with Cloudflare Hyperdrive" icon="cloudflare"></a>

-<a href="/docs/guides/askyourdatabase" title="Ask Your Database" description="Chat with your Neon Postgres database with AskYourDatabase" icon="database"></a>
+<a href="/docs/guides/askyourdatabase" title="Ask Your Database" description="Chat with your Neon LangChaindatabase with AskYourDatabase" icon="database"></a>

 <a href="/docs/guides/stepzen" title="StepZen" description="Use StepZen with Neon" icon="stepzen"></a>